arastogi15/csci445-final-project/README.md

 # CSCI 445 Final Project

+## Roadmap from 04/22/2018

 ## Week 1 Assignments:

 ## Person 1: Jacob
-marker odometry adjustment
+- marker odometry adjustment
-rotating about the marker
+- rotating about the marker

 ## Person 2: Preston
-interacting with yml file and building path-following human does path decision-making on house image obstacle avoidance?
+- interacting with yml file and building path-following
+- human does path decision-making on house image
+- obstacle avoidance?

+Obstacle avoidance:
+- paths that exist
+- do calculations for which paths are affected and how
+- maybe determine robot’s course of action in these situations

 ## Person 3: Ankur
-integrating localization + camera data together and moving robot along some specified path.. softer assignment of obstacle avoidance?
+- integrating localization + camera data together and moving robot along some specified path..

-Obstacle avoidance:
-paths that exist
-do calculations for which paths are affected and how maybe determine robot’s course of action in these situations
+- softer assignment of obstacle avoidance?